P7XCKD/NF/Notes Factory/Semister 5/CLD/qb/cld pt 1 to do solved.md

 -   **Reliability**: Instances can be launched in different **Availability Zones** to ensure high availability and fault tolerance.

+> Example of EC2

+A developer needs to host a website.
+Instead of buying a physical server, they launch an **EC2 instance** to host their website.
+When a flash sale causes a surge in traffic, they can quickly launch more instances to handle the increased load.
+When the sale ends, they terminate the extra instances to save money.
 ***

 - [ ] Q.2